FACILITIES & OTHER RESOURCES

 INTEGRATED CELLULAR IMAGING CORE (ICI)

-The Integrated Cellular Imaging Core (ICI), one of the Emory Integrated Core Facilities (EICF), is housed in four main locations within the central research and clinical area of Emory’s campus (Fig 1 a&b), the ICI hosts 19 microscopes and 4 workstations in approx. 1800 sq ft of scope room, wet space and bench space (Fig 1 c).
+The Integrated Cellular Imaging Core (ICI), one of the Emory Integrated Core Facilities (EICF), is housed in five main locations within the central research and clinical area of Emory’s campus the ICI hosts 21 microscopes and 5 workstations in approx. 3400 sq ft of scope room, wet space, and bench space.
 Each location requires either keycard or physical key entry to ensure only ICI trained users have access to the equipment.
 Each location has available wet space for basic preparations, in addition to being located within close proximity to multiple lab spaces, allowing for easy access to researchers own preparation areas.
-We house 19 different microscopes ranging from basic widefield setups to the more advanced, cutting edge, and custom built.
-These include confocal, spinning disk, multiphoton, super-resolution (SIM and STED), and light sheet (including a 3i lattice light sheet and in house OpenSPIM), with 10 systems (including at least from each modality) equipped for live cell conditions.
+We house 21 different microscopes ranging from basic widefield setups to the more advanced and cutting edge.
+These include confocal, spinning disk, multiphoton, super-resolution (SIM and STED), and light sheet (including a 3i lattice light sheet and Miltenyi Blaze LFOV), with 13 systems (including at least from each modality) equipped for live cell conditions.

 Service: The ICI team assists researchers with fluorescence experiments from an extremely broad range of scientific areas, from physics and chemistry to basic biology and translational research.
 Services range from experimental education and consultations, assisting and advising on sample prep, to optimizing data acquisition and subsequent analyses.
 The ICI supports investigators from start to finish, from bench to publication, at any point that assistance is needed.
 While using the microscope is the central part of our process, we are keenly aware that pre- and post-acquisition are equally important and are strongly emphasized during consultations.
 We help mold scientific questions to the right microscope, data set and analysis, and ultimately to researchers’ answers.